Breaker Boosts Steel-Making Capabilities

 Steel is one of the world’s most innovative and essential materials.
 As demand has grown, so has the need for innovative techniques and technologies to boost output and increase safety, efficiency, and reliability within the steel industry.

-According to data from the World Steel Association, Brussels (worldsteel.org), NUCOR Steel, Charlotte, NC (nucor.com), produces more than 27 tons of steel each year.
+According to data from the World Steel Association, Brussels (worldsteel.org), NUCOR Steel, Charlotte, NC (nucor.com), produces more than 27 million tons of steel each year.
 The corporation has become North America’s largest recycler and the world’s most sustainable steelmaker, offering a full range of steel and steel products.

 Through customer-driven development, NUCOR and ABB, Cary, NC (abb.com), have modernized power distribution for the steel industry, enabling NUCOR to improve efficiency and reliability, and, in turn, increase production output.